 The Index is concentrated in terms of the number of commodities represented.
-The Fund is concentrated in a single commodity.
+The Fund is concentrated in five or fewer commodities.
 You should be aware that other commodities indexes are more diversified in terms of both the number and variety of commodities included.
-Concentration in fewer commodities may result in a greater degree of volatility in the Index and the net asset value of the Fund which tracks the Index under specific market conditions and over time.
+Concentration in fewer commodities may result in a greater degree of volatility in an Index and the net asset value of the Fund which tracks the Index under specific market conditions and over time.